Bad Engine Air Filter Symptoms and Replacement Tips

 Visible Dirt or Debris

 When you change your vehicle’s engine oil, you can take a look at its air filter.
-See if there’s debris trapped between the filter pleats or a thick layer of dirt on the material.
+See if there’s dirt trapped between the filter pleats or a thick layer of dirt on the material.

 If the debris is minimal, you can use a can of compressed air to loosen the dirt and keep using the filter.
 However, if you shine a light through the filter and it isn’t visible through the filter’s pleated material, the filter is unsalvageable.
+Note though that even if you can see light through the filter (make sure there are no holes torn in it) and it gives up dirt when you drop it, replace it.

 Odd Engine Noises